 Some highlights of our doctoral program:

-Uniqueness of the program - The program is uniquely designed to train researchers to conduct multidisciplinary clinical research evaluating the role of exercise and nutrition on health, disease, rehabilitation, and performance.
+Uniqueness of the program - The STEM program is uniquely designed to train researchers to conduct multidisciplinary clinical research evaluating the role of exercise and nutrition on health, disease, rehabilitation, and performance.

 Academic flexibility - Students work closely with their faculty advisor to develop a course schedule that best meets the student’s professional goals.

 Excellent faculty - Our outstanding Department faculty have been ranked one of the ‘most productive’ in scholarship at Baylor University.

 Mentoring – Student faculty collaboration on research and community service projects

 Competitive assistantships with opportunities for teaching and research - Doctoral students are typically funded to work in Baylor Laboratories for Exercise Science and Technology and Exercise Biochemical Nutrition Lab, and to teach lab sections of undergraduate courses such as Anatomy, Exercise Physiology, and Human Physiology for full tuition remission and stipend ($24,000).

 Career readiness - Our graduates find immediate employment in their chosen field, with most going on to tenure track faculty positions, and some to post-doctoral research fellowships and industry jobs.